 The club makes use of the shelter of Dover Harbour to provide some of the calmest water around the South Coast for both training and racing.

-Dover is proud to own one of the largest and most modern fleets of boats found along the South Coast, including:
+Dover is proud to own a large selection of boats which are raced along the South Coast, including:

 - Coastal single sculls

 - Coastal pairs